Dicotype/Funnel/README.md

 # Funnel & Funnel Display

-Funnel Sans and Funnel Display are modern sans-serifs with both clarity and character, originally developed by NORD ID and Kristian Möller for Funnel.
+Funnel Sans and Funnel Display are modern sans-serif typefaces with both clarity and character, originally developed by NORD ID and Kristian Möller for Funnel.
 The typefaces are inspired by the movement and shapes of data points.
-Funnel Sans is a functional yet personal sans serif with both square and circular shapes in the letterforms.
-In Funnel Display some parts of the stem is shifted, to enhance the sense of movement even more.
+Funnel Sans is a functional yet personal sans-serif, featuring both square and circular shapes in its letterforms.
+In Funnel Display, certain parts of the stems are shifted to further enhance the sense of movement.

 To contribute, please see (https://github.com/Dicotype/Funnel).